SpaceVim/SpaceVim/docs/_posts/2020-02-25-use-vim-as-a-rust-ide.md

 title: "Use Vim as a Rust IDE"
 categories: [tutorials, blog]
 image: https://user-images.githubusercontent.com/13142418/75607213-9afbb880-5b2f-11ea-8569-5f39142f134b.png
-excerpt: "A general guide for using SpaceVim as Rust IDE, including layer configuration, requiems installation and usage."
+description: "A general guide for using SpaceVim as Rust IDE, including layer configuration, requiems installation and usage."
 type: BlogPosting
 comments: true
 commentsID: "Use Vim as a Rust IDE"